Izzy Bizu

-Isobel Bizu Beardshaw (born 28 April 1994), better known as Izzy Bizu, is an English-Ethiopian singer-songwriter signed to Epic Records.
+Isobel Bizu Beardshaw (born 28 April 1994), better known as Izzy Bizu, is a British-Ethiopian singer-songwriter previously signed with Epic Records.
 Bizu has garnered mainstream radio support from BBC Radio 1's Annie Mac and Phil Taggart and BBC Radio 1Xtra's Trevor Nelson.
-She has supported Coldplay, Sam Smith, Rudimental, and Foxes on their latest UK tours.
+She has supported Coldplay, Sam Smith, Rudimental, and Foxes.
 In November 2015, Bizu was shortlisted for a Brit Critics' Choice award and longlisted for BBC's Sound of...
 2016.
 She won the BBC Music Introducing Award at the 2016 ceremony.
 On 25 June 2016, Bizu performed on the Park Stage at the Glastonbury Festival.

 Biography

 Izzy Bizu is from southwest London, and attended Stamford High School, Lincolnshire.
 Her mother is Ethiopian and her father is English.
 She grew up between Ethiopia and Bahrain, where her father worked, before moving to London as a teen.
-She studied music tech in college, but dropped out shortly afterwards.
+She studied music tech in college, but dropped out shortly afterwards,but still attended and completed Point blank music school's song writing course before making a name for herself.

 Career

 2013: Coolbeanz

 After the girl group SoundGirl split, Bizu won an open mic night competition in February 2013 winning over the crowd, which included Emeli Sande and Naughty Boy, who were in attendance.
 She released her first independent EP, Coolbeanz, in September 2013, which debuted at number 3 on the iTunes Soul and RnB Chart and has sold 50,000 copies.
-The EP’s lead single, "White Tiger", was also chosen as Zane Lowe’s ‘Next Hype’.
-In October 2013, she supported Sam Smith on his UK tour, and in November Jamie Cullum handpicked her to open for him at The Roundhouse in London.
+The EP's lead single, "White Tiger", was also chosen as Zane Lowe's 'Next Hype'.
+In October 2013, she supported Sam Smith on their UK tour, and in November Jamie Cullum handpicked her to open for him at The Roundhouse in London.